kubernetes-sigs/wg-policy-prototypes/policy-report/kep/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-The PolicyReport API is already being used by several tools in the Kubernetes community, as detailed above.
-Moving the API to a the `github.com/kubernetes-sigs/` GitHub org will provides a permanent home for the API, along with improved visibility.
+The Policy Report API is already being used by several projects and tools in the Kubernetes community and CNCF ecosystem, as detailed above.
+Moving the API to a the `github.com/kubernetes-sigs/` GitHub org will provide a permanent home for the API, along with improved visibility and colloboration.

 ### Goals